The Parish Church of St. Lawrence stands in The Croft, and somewhat unusually is well away from the centre of the town.

 The pulpit, which is beautifully crafted of Caen stone with alabaster cornice and bosses of foliage, was presented in 1891 by the two Misses Lidderdale (who are thought to have run a girls' school in Hungerford) in memory of their parents John and Ann Lidderdale, and brother (see Parish Magazine May 1891).
-It was probably designed by Mr Stallwood of Reading, and made by Messrs Earls & Hobbs of Lambeth.
+It was designed by Mr S S Stallwood of Friars Street, Reading, and made by the top quality firm of Earp & Hobbs of Lambeth.
 A brass plate is inscribed "To the Glory of God and in loving memory of their parents John & Anne Lidderdale and of their brother Charles Henry, this pulpit was erected by Elizabeth Pearce Lidderdale and Eleanora Lidderdale, AD 1891".
 It was first used on Easter Day 1891.
 The old carved wooden pulpit was presented to Combe Parish Church.
 An electric light was given in 1966 by Rev F C Bonner.
-(Inventory 1940-90).
+(Faculty BRO D/P 71/6/13/1; Inventory 1940-90).

 The present belfry now contains a peal of eight bells, installed in 1978.

-The War Shrine, originally erected at the east end of the north aisle has, since the conversion of the latter into a Lady Chapel (see below), been stationed in the south aisle.
+The War Shrine, originally erected (at an estimated cost of £67) at the east end of the north aisle has, since the conversion of the latter into a Lady Chapel (see below), been stationed in the north aisle.
 It consists of a triptych supported on an oak pedestal decorated with linen-fold panelling.
 In the central panel, below a foliated canopy, is the Crucifix with the two attendant figures, all being richly coloured and gilt; below is a suitable inscription.
 Names of the fifty-nine Hungerford men who gave their lives in the Great War are inscribed in Gothic lettering on the flanking panels, which are headed by the arms respectively of St. George and St. Nicholas, patron saint of sailors.
 The shrine was designed by Messrs.
 Rogers & Howard of Oxford.